groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-Request to change the window's visibility.
-The platform may minimize or move off screen or in some other way hide the window from sight.
-Making a window visible may alter the original size.
-Setting a hidden window to hidden, or a visible window to visible, is a no-op; setting a window hidden then hidden then visible will restore the window to visible.
+hidden then hidden then visible will restore the window to visible.

 ### Event `core.platform.api/set-native-window-style`